Special Educational Needs Information

 recognise that anxiety around social interaction and change may have a negative impact on a child’s learning and therefore use a range of strategies to support them in overcoming this.
 This may include social stories, social skills intervention and activities to reduce stress and anxiety.

-At Mount Pleasant Primary we have appointed a Designated Teacher for Looked after Children (Mrs. J Blackham) who works closely with the SENCO (Mrs Sharon Minikin) to ensure all teachers in school understand the implications for those children who are looked after and have SEN.
+At Mount Pleasant Primary we have appointed a Designated Teacher for Looked after Children (Mrs. J Blackham) who works closely with the SENDCO (Mrs Sharon Minikin) to ensure all teachers in school understand the implications for those children who are looked after and have SEND.

 At Mount Pleasant Primary we ensure that all pupils, regardless of their specific needs make the best possible progress.